JoeAxelrod/axelrod.co.il/README.md

 This project is an illustration of traditional web technologies harmoniously integrated with Artificial Intelligence.
 It consists of a Node.js application and a React.js application hosted in the same repository for an easy end-to-end view of the project.

-The home page features a chat interface with a language model, integrated in two modes: Mode A allows a conversation with long-term memory using prompt engineering powered by [LangChain](https://js.langchain.com).
+The home page features a chat interface with a language model, powered by [LangChain](https://js.langchain.com), integrated in two modes: Mode A allows a conversation with long-term memory using prompt engineering.
 Mode B dynamically integrates with chatGPT plugins.

 A special feature of the project is the AI Snake Game, designed for learning AI by training the game with TensorFlow.js.
 Users can observe the network learning in real-time and modify various hyperparameters of the model for a more in-depth understanding of AI model development.